maxpistawka/KADeck/README.md

 consonant assimilation.
 Personally, I found this a very difficult part of the Korean language when starting out, as each time I was reviewing vocabulary, I would have to go into a handbook of rules that I wrote for all of these, as there are not many good English resources showcasing them.
-Especially, there are no English resources that show them as you are revieiwing vocabulary.
+Especially, there are no English resources that show them as you are reviewing vocabulary.
 On top of this, I felt that apps such as Anki that also implements space-based repetition was missing out by only using a range of 1-3 for showing how well you remembered the vocabulary.
 I personally at times felt between numbers, and a scale of 1-5 far better fits my desire of assessing myself properly.
 For all of these reasons, I felt heavily inspired to take